waldirio/rho/doc/command_syntax_usage.rst

 ^^^^^^^^^
 Scanning
 ^^^^^^^^^
-The arguments required for a scan are the profile to use, the file path for the report and the facts to be collected.
-Optionally we can pass the number of Ansible forks.
+The options required for a scan are the profile to use and the file path for the report.
+Optionally we can pass the number of Ansible forks and the facts to be collected.
+Finally the ``cache`` option tells rho that the profile you are providing has already been processed for connection mappings.
-Finally an important argument is ``reset``.
-This tells rho that the profile you are passing in is either new or has been updated with changes in either the hosts or auths or both and that rho has to process it afresh.

-``rho scan --reset --profile=profile1 --facts default --reportfile=report.csv``
+``rho scan --profile=profile1 --reportfile=report.csv``

-Since rho collects the successful host auth mappings from a full scan with reset the user doesn't have to worry about iterating through multiple auths and hosts again and again in the same profile as long as the profile hasn't changed.
+Since rho collects the successful host auth mappings from a full scan the user doesn't have to worry about iterating through multiple auths and hosts again and again in the same profile as long as the profile hasn't changed when utilizing the ``cache`` option.
 For purposes of record keeping the host mapping files are always written to whenever a scan is done using a profile.
 When profiles are deleted the host auth mappings corresponding to the profile are renamed with prefix *(DELETED PROFILE)* so that they are recognizable.
 Every scan has a timestamp in the mappings.